 Before diving, I didn’t know the meaning of how to get out of my comfort zone and be comfortable with it at the same time.
 At USC, I will challenge myself and invite my peers to do the same.
 From throwing my shy self to act in Adventure Gurus to Active Minds, I will push all of us to break boundaries and open doors to new opportunities.

+Hey!
+Great job incorporating your hobby as a soft skill you can leverage.
+I’d love to see more of how you can tweak stories of your scuba diving journey into something more unique to yourself.
+A lot of people learn scuba diving everyday, how exactly does your story fit into your image and personality?
+I added some comments on the side as a thought, kindly read them and try to pretend as if this is the first time you read your essay.
+How would a stranger describe you?